Configurable Workflow

 Requires clear validation to prevent misconfiguration

-We chose the drag-and-drop approach because it best matched how users naturally think about their processes - as flows, not rows or sequences.
-While it required stronger validation and thoughtful guardrails, it offered the right balance between clarity and control, making it scalable for both simple and complex workflows
+I chose the freeform building approach because it best matched how users naturally think about their processes - as flows, not rows or sequences.
+While it required stronger validation, it offered the right balance between clarity and control, making it scalable for both simple and complex workflows

 Mapping out the actions

-We built the workflow canvas using React Flow, which handled node connections, drag-and-drop behavior, and canvas interactions out of the box.
-We used custom nodes to represent various actions in the workflow, known as steps, which are categorized into:
+I built the workflow canvas using React Flow, which handled node connections, drag-and-drop behavior, and canvas interactions out of the box.
+I used custom nodes to represent various actions in the workflow, known as steps, which are categorized into:

 Automated Step